nsharpe/interview/README.md

 ## Running the application

+You can run the application two ways.
+One with h2 as the database, and secondarily with mysql as the database.

+### Run with H2

+`./gradlew clean restEndpoint:bootRun --args='--spring.profiles.active=rest_only'`

+### Run with MySql
 To run the application using your local machine first run

 `docker-compose up`

-This will instantation a local instance of databases and other technologies on your machine which the application run against.
+This will run local instance of databases and other technologies on your machine which the application run against.

 Once Docker Compose is up and running run
+`./gradlew clean restEndpoint:bootRun --args='--spring.profiles.active=mysql'`
-`./gradlew clean bootRun` in your terminal
+in your terminal

-If you want to interact with the rest endpoints without connecting to a database you can run `./gradlew clean restEndpoint:bootRun --args='--spring.profiles.active=rest_only'`

 ## Interacting with the application